 - Parsley, or cilantro to garnish

 - Rinsing meat: Add the juice of the limes (or bitter oranges on the meat).
 Stir to coat all the meat.
-Let it rest for 15 mins.Pour a liter of water on the meat, rinse it, and discard all the liquid.
+Let it rest for 15 mins.Once the 15 minutes have passed, take the meat out of the liquids, and discard the liquid.

 - Seasoning meat: Add the onion, oregano, garlic, and a teaspoon of salt.
 Stir to combine.
 Marinate covered in the fridge for an hour, overnight is better.